Line Describing a Cone: Exhibition

+Line Describing a Cone premiered August 30, 1973 in Stockholm, Sweden.
 Exhibition of Line has changed since its first displays.
 Following the rules of cinema, early screenings occurred at a specific time and place.
 Audiences had to arrive at the beginning of the film, typically hosted in New York lofts, and follow it through its conclusion.
 The dust and cigarette smoke that were common in these displays created the cone of light mentioned previously.
 When the film moved into art institutions such as the Whitney Museum of American Art, dust and smoke were replaced with fog machines.
 Moreover, these institutions played the film on a loop, allowing viewers to enter and leave the screening as they pleased.

 In addition to the changes that have already occurred in the display of Line over time, changes in technology and media rouse concern for the long-term fate of the piece.
 Apart from the change in materials that make the cone visible, from cigarette smoke to artificial fog, the impending obsolescence of 16mm film may require the piece to be transferred to a digital projector.